 On 9 August 1862, at Cedar Mountain, in Culpeper County, Va., Union general Nathaniel P. Banks, a former governor of Massachusetts, attempted to turn back the Confederates as they took the offensive and advanced northward.
 After some initial success, Banks’s command was badly defeated during a counterattack in which the 2nd Massachusetts Infantry Regiment was cut to pieces, losing 173 of less than 500 men present, including 16 of its 22 officers killed, wounded, or taken prisoner.

 Subscription list signed by men who pledged to support a regiment from Massachusetts, ...

 A subscription list signed by individuals who pledged to support the formation of a regiment and supply them with equipment in the war cause.
-A group of officers from the 2nd Massachusetts Infantry Regiment at Camp Andrew, ...
+Officers of the 2nd Massachusetts Volunteer Infantry at Camp Andrew in West ...

 This photograph depicts officers of the 2nd Mass.
-Regiment at Brook Farm, West Roxbury, in 1861.
+Regiment at Camp Andrew, West Roxbury, in 1861.
 Camp of Second Mass.
 Regt.

 This image is one of a group of 23 hand-colored lithographs of Union encampments published by Louis N. Rosenthal’s Lithograph of Philadelphia between 1861 and 1865.

 Selected soldiers of the 2nd Massachusetts Infantry

 Capt.
 Richard Cary of the 2nd Massachusetts Infantry Regiment died at the Battle of Cedar Mountain.
 Wilder Dwight

 Lt.
 Col. Wilder Dwight of the 2nd Massachusetts Infantry Regiment died on 19 September 1862 of wounds received at the Battle of Antietam.
 Richard Goodwin